tailor-cms/xt/docs/server-package.md

   - `onUserInteraction`

-The `end-user` system has the full flexibility for implementing the state management and persistance.
-User-state hooks recieve `displaySystemContext`, which can be provided by the `end-user` system and used to add additional context needed for the state resolution.
+The `end-user` system has the full flexibility for implementing the state management and persistence.
+User-state hooks receive `displaySystemContext`, which can be provided by the `end-user` system and used to add additional context needed for the state resolution.
 For content element kit this is mocked within the element manifest and injected into previously listed hooks.